How Does Therapy Happen?

 "What does therapy actually look like?"

 While much of therapy does include talking, there are other methods we can look to incorporate according to your interests/needs.
 This may include painting, music, mindfulness exercises, or other activities.
-See the "What to Expect" tab under "Mechanics of Therapy" for more information about what therapy looks like.
+See the "What to Expect" tab under "Mechanics of Therapy" for more information.

 "How many sessions, how often, how long?"